alan-forbes-cp/repo1/README.md

 Our 'internal-test-request comment' trigger then fires:
 - checks that its a new comment (no edits or deletes).
 - checks that its a PR (and not an Issue - Github internal quirk).
+- chcks that the comment has correct '/trigger_string' format.
 - checks that the Org user exists in the INTERNAL_TEST_LIST and that the comment trigger used is assigned to that user.
 - checks that the PR is open.